easydns/wp-nostr-nip05/README.md

 ## Installation

+1. You can pull the .zip file from here or compress them yourself
-1. Upload the plugin files to the `/wp-content/plugins/nostr` directory, or install the plugin through the WordPress plugins screen directly.
+2. Upload the plugin files to the `/wp-content/plugins/nostr` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the **Plugins** screen in WordPress.
+3. Activate the plugin through the **Plugins** screen in WordPress.
-3. Visit the user profile pages and enter the pubkey in under the **Nostr NIP-05 Identity** section
+4. Visit the user profile pages and enter the pubkey in under the **Nostr NIP-05 Identity** section
-4. Make sure that your web server is enabled for Cross-Origin Resource Sharing (CORS).
+5. Make sure that your web server is enabled for Cross-Origin Resource Sharing (CORS).
 You can use a utility like https://cors-test.codehappy.dev/ to check.

 ## Frequently Asked Questions